-In Loving Memory of Angela Dawn Whitaker on her Birthday July 12, 1988 - March 2, 2008

-We Love You and Miss You Very Much Mom, Kevin, Christy, Robert, Rogetta, John, Kelsey, Payton, Aidan, and Nick
+In Loving Memory of Angela Dawn Whitaker on her Birthday July 12, 1988 - March 2, 2008 We Love You and Miss You Very Much Mom, Kevin, Christy, Robert, Rogetta, John, Kelsey, Payton, Aidan, and Nick

-Only the best

-A heart of gold stopped beating, two shining eyes at rest, God broke our hearts to prove, He only takes the best.
+Only the best A heart of gold stopped beating, two shining eyes at rest, God broke our hearts to prove, He only takes the best.
 God knows you had to leave us, but you did not go alone, for part of us went with you, the day He took you home.
 To some you are forgotten, to others just part of the past, but to us who loved and lost you, the memory will always last.

-He is survived by his wife, Shidey Chaffin Setser.
-Other survivors include five sons: Henry Lewis (Sharon) Setser of East Point, Mickey East Point, East Point, Rickey (Mary) Setser of East Point; Rickey (Mary) Setser of East Point; Rickey (Mary) Setser of East Point; and Jeffrey Keith (Heather) Setser of Prestonsburg: one daughter, Alicia (John) Salisbury of Ivel; nine grandchildren: Leslie, Matt, Jason, Donald, Patrick, Jessica, Seth, Kristany and William; and one great-grand-child, Aubrey.

-In addition to his parents, he was preceded in death by four brothers: Tom, Herman, Billy and Heather Setser.
-Elsie Roop, Edith Petric, Ruth George Ruby Setser and Josephine Setser.
+He is survived by his wife, Shirley Chaffin Setser.
+Other survivors include five sons: Henry Lewis (Sharon) Setser of East Point; Mickey Lee (Debbie) Setser of Prestonsburg; Timothy Dean (Sheila) Setser, of East Point; Rickey (Mary) Setser of East Point; and Jeffrey Keith (Heather) Setser Prestonsburg; one daughter, Alicia (John) Salisbury of Ivel; nine grandchildren: Leslie, Matt, Jason, Donald, Patrick, Jessica, Seth, Kristany and William; and one great-grandchild, Aubrey.
+In addition to his parents, he was preceded in death by four brothers: Tom, Herman, Billy and Millard Setser; five sisters: Elsie Roop, Edith Petrie, Ruth George, Ruby Setser and Josephine Setser.
 Funeral services will be held Wednesday, July 15, at 1 p.m., at Lancer Baptist Church, in Prestonsburg, with Kevin Collins and Bobby Carpenter officiating.
 Military services will be conducted by D.A.V.
 Chapter 169, of Betsy Layne.
 Burial will be in the H.L.
 Setser Cemetery, (Lancer), in Prestonsburg.

-Nelson-Frazier Funeral Home, in Marts.
+Nelson-Frazier Funeral Home, in Martin, is in charge of arrangements.

-In lieu of flowers, please make dionations to the Lancer make donations to the Lancer make donation to the donation to the donation to the lancer to the donation to the donati of arrangements.

 In lieu of flowers, please make donations to the Lancer Baptist Church.
-(Paid obituary) 000 dence.

-Minnie Lou Walker Walker, 64, of Minnie Lou Walker, 64, of Prestonsburg, died Thursday, June 25, 2009, at her resi-

-Born September 20, 1944, in Harold, she was the daughter Born September 20, 1944, in Harold, she was the daughter of the late Robert Lewis and Belle Endicot Harless.
-She was a retired LPN, and a member of the New Day Anointie.
-Church, in Betsy Layne.
+(Paid obituary) 000 Minnie Lou Walker Minnie Lou Walker, 64, of Prestonsburg, died Thursday, June 25, 2009, at her resi- Born September 20, 1944, in Harold, she was the daughter of the late Robert Lewis and Belle Endicott Harless.
+She was a retired LPN, and a member of the New Day Anointing Church, in Betsy Layne.
 She is survived by her husband, John Walker.

-Other survivors include one daughter.
-Valerie (John) Spears of Auxier; one brother, Henry Lewis of Banner; and two sisters: Sue Compton of noon, at the Nelson-Frazier Funeral Home, in Martin, with Judy Caudill officiating.
-Burial was in Gethsemane Gardens, in Prestonsburg.
-Visitation was at the funeral
+Other survivors include one daughter, Valerie (John) Spears of Auxier; one brother, Henry Lewis of Banner; and two sisters: Sue Compton of Prestonsburg, and Joann McDaniels of Spencer, Tennessee.
+In addition to her parents, she was preceded in death by one brother, Bradley Lewis.
+Funeral services were conducted Saturday, June 27, at noon, at the Nelson-Frazier Funeral Home, in Martin, with Judy Caudill officiating. ■ Continued from p2 Burial was in Gethsemane Gardens, in Prestonsburg.
+Visitation was at the funeral (Paid obituary)